ibm-cloud-docs/billing-usage/billing-faq.md

 ## Can I receive notifications when my spending reaches specific levels?
 {: #spending-notify}
 {: faq}

 You can set separate spending thresholds for the account, container, runtime, all services, and specific services.
-Based on the monetary limits, you will automatically receive notifcations when your monthly spending reaches 80%, 90%, and 100% of those limits.
-From the console, click **Manage > Billing and usage** and select **Spending notifications**.
+You automatically receive notifcations when your monthly spending reaches 80%, 90%, and 100% of those thresholds.
+To set spending notificaations, click **Manage > Billing and usage** and select **Spending notifications**.
+For more information, see [Setting spending notifications](/docs/billing-usage?topic=billing-usage-spending).

 ## Where can I access my invoice?
 {: #access-invoices}